 It is recommended to install and use the IDT app version whenever possible; it covers most types of HWM loggers.
 There are, however, a small number of situations where loggers or logger/sensor combinations that (at the time of writing) require the use of the IDT (PC) tool.
-Refer to section 8 for further details of which sensors or features require IDT (PC), as applicable to the loggers listed in section 1.1.
+Refer to section 8 for further details of which sensors or features require IDT (PC)

-1.6.1.
-IDT (PC VERSION)
+1.5.1 IDT (PC version)